 Deni has been working in Early Childhood Education for over 20 years, teaching kindergarten and first grade.
 Currently she teaches first grade in Lexington School District One.
 She earned her BAS degree in Early Childhood Education from the University of South Carolina and a Masters in Elementary Education from Lander University.
 She is the past president of SC Early Childhood Association where she has served various positions.
 Deni is married to Chris and they have a five-year-old daughter, Kristen.

 Mary works in Early Childhood for Austin Public Health in Austin, Texas.
-Prior to this she was a Pritzker Fellow with the National Collaboration for Infants and Toddlers (NCIT), served as Director of Quality Assessment and Assurance for the NAEYC Accreditation of Early Learning Programs.
-Prior to joining NAEYC Mary was a Master Teacher at the Priscilla Pond Flawn Child and Family Laboratory and Lecturer in Human Development and Family Studies at the University of Texas at Austin.
+Prior to this she was a Pritzker Fellow with the National Collaborative for Infants and Toddlers (NCIT), served as Director of Quality Assessment and Assurance for the NAEYC Accreditation of Early Learning Programs, and was a Master Teacher at the Priscilla Pond Flawn Child and Family Laboratory and Lecturer in Human Development and Family Studies at the University of Texas at Austin for 18 years.
 She is active in local and state AEYC, focusing on equity, systemic change in the early childhood ecosystem, accreditation, and promoting high-quality care and education.

 Technical Assistant, Virginia Quality & Childcare Network

 Prince William County, VA

 Mary is a Licensed Family Child Care Provider in Prince William County, Virginia.
 She has been in the Early Childhood Field for 27 years.
 She is also a Technical Assistant with Virginia Quality and works with approximately 20 family child care programs that participate with Virginia Quality.

 Mary currently holds a position with Childcare Network, a resource referral agency that is contracted also by Child Care Aware.
 Mary provides Technical Assistance, USDA program sign-ups and visits, USDA monthly training, a monthly newsletter, and community outreach.
 She has served on many local and state boards and provides training.

 West Virginia (2019-2021)